louismartin/http-monitor/README.md

-HTTP log monitoring console program (in python)
+HTTP log monitoring console program (python 3.4)

+Parameters should be set in parameters.cfg

 -Run simulation with run_simulation.bat
 -Run log monitor with run_monitor.bat
 -Run Unit tests with run_tests.bat
 (py must be recognized as an internal command)

-Parameters can be modified in parameters.cfg

 Create a simple console program that monitors HTTP traffic on your machine: